railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 Routings define the manufacturing operations to be done in work centers to produce a certain product.
 A routing is usually attached to bills of materials, which will define the assembly of products required for manufacturing or to produce finished products.

-A routing can be defined directly in a bill of materials or through the menu :menuselection:`Manufacturing --> Configuration --> Master Bill of Materials --> Routings`.
+A routing can be defined directly in a bill of materials or through the menu :menuselection:`Manufacturing --> Products --> Routings`.
 A routing has a name, and a code.
 You can also add a description.
 Later in this chapter you will see that a routing can also be associated with a stock location.
 This enables you to indicate where an assembly takes place.

 .. figure:: images/mrp_routing.png
    :scale: 60